WPMedia/arc-themes-blocks/blocks/masthead-block/README.md

 # `@wpmedia/masthead-block`
-_Fusion News Theme masthead block is a relatively simple feature that is typically only used on newspaper homepages.
+_Fusion Theme masthead block is a relatively simple feature that is typically only used on newspaper homepages.
 It displays the logo, the date, a tag line, and an optional link (usually to a Weather page but could be to other pages)._

 ## Acceptance Criteria
 - As a Themes customer, I can put a Masthead Arc Block onto my homepage, because I want this traditional newspaper design element